SALES

 Lead routing by lead score

 Lead scoring is a method of ranking leads based on their conversion potential.
-Email opens, website visits and demo requests contribute to a lead’s score.
+Email opens, website visits, demo requests, app installs, form submissions, and repeat product views can all contribute to a lead’s score.

 By routing high scoring leads to your most experienced sales reps you can ensure your best opportunities get the attention they deserve.
 This approach: